Last Updated on September 21, 2023

 Go make some insanely healthy, tasty fermented green beans of your own.
 If you are new to fermenting, do not be nervous!
 If you follow these steps, it is really quite difficult to “mess up”.
 In all our years fermenting, we have NEVER had mold or anything dangerous form in a fermenting vessel.

-If you like this recipe, you’ll also love our fermented dilly radish recipe.
-It’s basically the same process, but with radishes instead of green beans!
+If you like this recipe, you’ll also love our fermented dill cucumber pickles recipe, lacto-fermented beets, or these fermented dilly radish recipe.
 Curious to learn more about why fermented foods are so great for your health?
 Check out this post that talks all about the health benefits of fermented foods!
+Last but not least, learn how to preserve and freeze fresh green beans here.

 Please feel free to ask questions, leave a review, or just say hi in the comments below!
 Thanks for tuning in.